Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Futures-backed crypto ETFs.
-With this type of ETF, shares in the fund aren't based on actual coins but on bitcoin futures contracts.
+With this type of ETF, shares in the fund aren't based on actual coins but on Bitcoin futures contracts.
 A futures contract is an agreement that sets a fixed price and date for buying or selling an asset.
-As a result, they potentially allow investors to profit in either bearish or bullish markets, while also eliminating the risk to the fund of having their crypto assets stolen or hacked.
+As a result, they potentially allow investors to profit in either bearish or bullish markets, while also eliminating the fund's risk of having their crypto assets stolen or hacked.

 ETF units can be bought and sold on securities exchange markets, but brokerage fees apply.
 Just like shares traded on an exchange, the price of an ETF fluctuates throughout the day as investors buy and sell units.

-You'll also need to pay a management fee to the ETF issuer, but ETFs generally have lower fees compared to traditional managed funds.
+You'll also need to pay a management fee to the ETF issuer, but ETFs generally have lower fees compared to traditional managed funds (like a hedge fund).

 To help you understand ETFs a little better, let's take a look at a hypothetical example.

-Had you taken a more traditional approach and decided to buy each of the five cryptocurrencies individually, you would have needed to create one or more wallets, register for an account on a crypto exchange, pay brokerage fees to purchase each individual crypto, and then track the price movements of each coin across the past year.
+Had you taken a more traditional approach and decided to buy each of the five cryptocurrencies individually, you would have needed to create one or more wallets, registered for an account on a crypto exchange, paid brokerage fees for each individual crypto trade, and then tracked the price movements of each coin across the past year.